ThushanMadu/common-tools/bigquery-flash-data-sync/README.md

     │   ├── models.go            # Data structures, schema comparison
     │   └── parser.go            # Row parsing, UTF-8 sanitization
     └── pipeline/
-        ├── bqsetup. go           # Schema inference, table management └── job.go               # ETL job orchestration, concurrent sync
+        ├── bqsetup.go           # Schema inference, table management
+        └── job.go               # ETL job orchestration, concurrent sync

 ```

 ## ⚠️ Important: Table Recreation Behavior

 When critical schema errors are detected (e.g., incompatible type changes), the sync may need to delete and recreate the BigQuery table.

 **Default Behavior (Safe):**

 - `ALLOW_TABLE_RECREATION=false` (default)
 - Sync fails with an error message
 - Manual intervention required
 - **No data loss**

 **Opt-in Behavior (For automated pipelines):**

 - `ALLOW_TABLE_RECREATION=true`
 - Table is automatically deleted and recreated
 - Data is re-synced from source
 - **⚠️ WARNING: Causes data loss in BigQuery**

 Only enable `ALLOW_TABLE_RECREATION=true` if:

 - Your source database is the authoritative data source
 - You can afford to re-sync all data
 - You're running automated pipelines that need to handle schema changes